patelrohanv/patelrohanv.blog/posts/dva-c01-studying-sqs.md

     * can increase a Stream's capacity by increasing the number of shards

   ###### Kinesis Video Streams

   * securely stream video from connected devices to AWS
 * Kinesis Data Firehose

   * capture, transform, and load data streams into AWS data stores
   * allows for near-real-time analytics
+  * no shards (no data retention)
+  * data comes from producers; data is sent to Kinesis Firehose;
 * Kinesis Data Analytics

   * analyze, query, and transform streamed data (in real-time); storing results in an AWS data store
   * uses standard SQL

 ### ElasticBeanstalk -

 ##### What it is